Information for students, faculty and staff regarding COVID-19. (Updated: 15 April 2021)

-Sensitive detection and accurate quantification of atoms and molecules in gas phase is an important aspect in many fields of natural science and industrial branches.
-The Applied Laser Spectroscopy group develops novel laser-based spectroscopic techniques and optical sensors and conducts interdisciplinary research in fields such as energy technology and medical science.
+Sensitive detection and accurate quantification of atomic and molecular species is important in many fields of natural science, engineering and in industry.
+In the Applied Optics group we develop novel laser-based spectroscopic techniques and use them to conduct interdisciplinary research in fields such as energy technology, life science and medical science.
+The focus lies on fast in situ measurements of trace species and biomolecules.

 Key publications